mobiwek61/fs-and-tree-xforms/readme.md

 # Tests of recursive methods and traverse file hierarchies.
+Not intended as a real resource for others, just my own testing.

 ### This folder has a typescript app to create json menu spec from folder tree.
 - It can be written as one file in javascript but it's here in typescript so I can learn how to use typescript.
 Typescript makes setup enormously more complicated.